squid233/squid233.github.io/content/post/overrungl-0/index.en.md

 ## Memory Management

-OverrunGL uses `MemorySegment` instead of NIO Buffers.
+Traditional JNI libraries use `long` to represent memory address and NIO buffers to access memory.
-It is provided by the FFM API.
+In OverrunGL, however, it uses `MemorySegment`, which is provided by the FFM API.

 ### Allocation

+The `MemorySegment` is created by `SegmentAllocator`.
-Use `Arena`, which does only allow allocating but not destroying memory manually.
+A common-used type of segment allocator included in JDK is `Arena`, which only allows allocating but not destroying memory manually.
 The memory is only accessible within the scope of the `Arena`.

 ```java